Two men charged with assaulting Capitol Police officer Sicknick with chemical spray

 Tipsters helped identify the two suspects using surveillance and body-camera images released by the FBI.
 According to charging documents, video shows Khater asking Tanios for a can of bear mace at 2:14 p.m. near the Lower West Terrace of the Capitol.
 About nine minutes later, Khater, who says he was struck with bear spray, is seen discharging a canister into the faces of Sicknick and the other officers.

-The charging documents also reveal that Khater and Tanios grew up together in New Jersey, and that Khater had worked in State College, Pennsylvania, and Tanios owns a business in Morgantown, West Virginia.
+The criminal complaint filed in the U.S. District Court for the District of Columbia also revealed that Khater and Tanios grew up together in New Jersey, and that Khater had worked in State College, Pennsylvania, and Tanios owns a business in Morgantown, West Virginia.

 CAPITOL RIOTER CHARGED WITH ASSAULTING DC OFFICER BURRIED STOLEN POLICE BADGE IN NY BACKYARD: PROSECUTORS